gjeck/js13k-lost/README.md

 # JS13kGames 2017
 [JS13kGames](https://js13kgames.com) is a JavaScript coding competition for HTML5 game developers.
 The fun part of the competition is the file size limit set to 13 kilobytes.

-This repo is for my 2017 entry.
+This repo is for my [2017 entry](https://js13kgames.com/entries/mazeren).
 I'm not really an HTML5 game developer, but I had fun with this and learned a lot.
 Details of the game are below.

 ## Mazeren
 Escape three mazes to beat the game.
-[Play here](https://greg.jeckell.com/js13k-lost/)
+[Play here](https://greg.jeckell.com/js13k-lost/).

 ### Getting started
 install dependencies